 The Future Homes Standard will come into effect in 2025 and ensure that new homes in England are futureproofed with low-carbon heating systems and high levels of energy efficiency.

 Existing homes will also be subject to higher standards, although homeowners will only be affected if they are planning on making thermal upgrades or building an extension.

-The Future Homes Standard was first announced in the government’s spring statement in 2019, and alongside the government's response in January 2021 it also announced a second consultation which ended in April.
-As yet, the full details of the standard are yet to be mapped out.
+The Future Homes Standard was first announced in the government’s spring statement in 2019, but as yet the full details of the standard are yet to be mapped out.

 What is the Future Homes Standard?

 The Future Homes Standard is a set of standards that will complement the Building Regulations to ensure new homes built from 2025 will produce 75-80% less carbon emissions than homes delivered under current regulations.

 The standard will comprise a series of amendments to Part F (ventilation) and Part L of the Building Regulations for new homes.

 Once the legislation is passed 2025, all new homes will have to be built according to the standards.

 Eco energy expert Tim Pullen, a contributor to Homebuilding & Renovating magazine, says the new changes to the Building Regulations could include:

 - Heating systems to run at lower temperatures, enabling heat pumps to work effectively